Vegan Chocolate Ginger Cookies

 Do you know how many batches of squidgy cookie dough and spongy cookies I threw away this week before I got these vegan chocolate ginger cookies just right?
 Well, let me tell you… A lot.
 But it was worth it because I’m very pleased with the finished result and I know you will be too!

-These cookies are perfect paired with some hot tea or as an on-the-go snack and I even think they’d make an excellent edible gift.
+The final recipe is surprisingly easy and contains only 6 ingredients.
+The cookies are perfect paired with some hot tea or as an on-the-go snack and I even think they’d make an excellent edible gift.
 Or, you can do what I did and just eat them all in one night.
-Just kidding! (not kidding)
+Just kidding (not kidding).

 - 90 g Ground almonds

-- 65 g Gluten-free or whole wheat flour
+- 65 g All-purpose flour

-- 3 Tablespoons maple syrup
+- 3 Tablespoons Agave nectar

-- 1-2 Teaspoons ground ginger
+- 1-2 Teaspoons Ground dried ginger (adjust to preference)

-- 50 g Dark chocolate
+- 50 g Vegan chocolate